ktchrn/amlc/README.md

 # amlc
-Analytic marginalization of linear continuum parameters
 -----
+`amlc` is a tool for analytically marginalizing over linear continuum parameters in models of absorption line spectra.

 Installation instructions
 ----

-Documentation
+TK

+Dependencies
 -----
+* Python 3.5+
+* setuptools
+* numpy
+* scipy

 License
 -----
 This project is Copyright (c) Kirill Tchernyshyov and is licensed under the MIT license (see the LICENSE file).